 The nutrient initial conditions and loadings screens include the capability to model Total N and Total P along with all of the items contained on other loadings screens.

-When initial conditions, inflows, and other loadings are entered as Total N, by selecting the “Nitrate inputs represent Total N” radio button, model inputs are located in the "Nitrate" initial conditions and loadings screen and loadings on the ammonia screen are not relevant.
+When initial conditions, inflows, and other loadings are entered as Total N, by selecting the “Nitrate inputs represent Total N” radio button, model inputs are located in the "Nitrate" initial conditions and loadings screen, and loadings on the ammonia screen are not relevant.
 Total N is assumed to be 12% ammonia for inflow and nonpoint-source loadings and 15% ammonia for point-source loadings.

 When Total N or Total P are used as model inputs, AQUATOX calculates the dissolved content by subtracting out loading inputs for suspended and dissolved detritus and suspended algae as discussed in section 5.4 of the Release 3.2 technical documentation.